freesoft/detox_bot2/PROJECT_PROPOSAL.md

 machine learning and deeper contextual analysis, and b) it is deployed as a scalable and easily integrated web framework that can be adapted to any source of text for online interaction of any size.

-The platform will be based on Docker and Kubernetes to be easily portable to different systems.
-It will use state-of-the-art distributed systems technology for processing and storage (HDFS) to allow for rapid scaling to any size.
+The platform will be based on Docker and Kubernetes for easy portablity between different types of systems.
+It will use state-of-the-art distributed systems technology for processing and storage (HDFS), to allow for rapid scaling to any size while maintaining a shared file space (HDFS) between each Kubernetes Zone.

 The framework will be documented in a final report that presents the architecture, development, and use of this system in the context of a web chat application and Twitch chatBot as motivating examples.